 Tax treatment of an inherited retirement account

 Most retirement accounts are funded with pre-tax dollars so distributions are fully taxable to you, the beneficiary, as regular income.
-Accordingly, if you’ve inherited a large account, consider working with your financial and tax advisor to develop a strategy to minimize taxes on distributions and ensure the approach aligns with the rest of your financial situation.
+Accordingly, if you’ve inherited a large 401(k) or IRA, consider working with your financial and tax advisor to develop a strategy to minimize taxes on distributions and ensure the approach aligns with the rest of your financial situation.

 The rules for inherited Roth IRAs are a bit different.
 If it’s been at least five years since the original account owner first funded the Roth IRA, distributions will be tax-free.
 The funds still need to be withdrawn by the end of the 10th year.

 If the decedent made after-tax non-Roth contributions to an IRA, you’ll need to find the records to prove it to exclude the appropriate amounts from your taxable income.